 Note that the exact distribution and coverage of P. australis within the seagrass communities immediately surrounding Manly Wharf is not known and, in the absence of detailed field survey and recent mapping, we have assumed that any areas of seagrass surrounding the proposed development could contain P. australis.
 This precautionary approach provides the best level of protection for P. australis should it occur within the potentially impacted areas.

-Potential impacts are further addressed within Section 3.
+Potential impacts are further addressed within Section 3, noting that all of the piles will be driven into bare sand.